sir5kong/kafka-docker/README.md

   kafka-repo/kafka
 ```

-Add domain name resolution to complete this deployment
+Configure your DNS record to complete this deployment.

 # Multi-language `README.md`